Giulio Carlo de' Toschi di Fagnano

 Giulio Carlo, Count Fagnano, Marquis de Toschi (26 September 1682 — 18 May 1766) was an Italian mathematician.
 He was probably the first to direct attention to the theory of elliptic integrals.
-Fagnano was born in Senigallia (at the time spelled "Sinigaglia"), and also died there.
+Fagnano’s work is considered the forerunner of the theory of elliptic functions.

 Life

-Giulio Fagnano was born to Francesco Fagnano and Camilla Bartolini in Senigallia (at the time spelled "Sinigaglia") in 1682.
+Giulio Fagnano was born to Francesco Fagnano and Camilla Bartolini in Senigallia (at the time spelled "Sinigaglia") on 26 September 1682.

-Fagnano had twelve children.
+He received his higher education at the Collegio Clementino in Rome, where he excelled in his studies.
+However, despite his later mathematical achievements, he initially displayed an aversion to mathematics during his time at the college.
+It was only after completing his studies there that he turned to mathematics, mastering it independently.
+In 1705 he married Francesca Conciatti, by whom he had twelve children.
 One, Giovanni Fagnano, was also well-known as a mathematician.
 Another of Fagnano's children became a Benedictine nun.

+His knowledge of architecture caused Benedict XIV to call him to Rome in 1748 to examine the cupola of St. Peter's, which was rapidly disintegrating.
+As a reward for his services, Pope Benedict XIV commissioned the publication of his complete works.

-In 1721, Fagnano was made a count by Louis XV; in 1723, he was appointed gonfaloniere of Senigallia and elected to the Royal Society of London; in 1745 he was made a marquis of Sant' Onofrio.
+In 1721, Fagnano was made a count by Louis XV; in 1723, he was appointed gonfaloniere of Senigallia and elected to the Royal Society of London; He was also a member to the Prussian Academy of Sciences and was proposed for the French Academy of Sciences in 1766 but died before he could be elected.
+Fagnano died in his hometown on 18 May 1766, and was buried in the church of Santa Maria Maddalena, Senigallia.

 Mathematical work

-Fagnano made his higher studies at the Collegio Clementino in Rome, and there won great distinction — except in mathematics, to which his aversion was extreme.
-Only after his college course did he take up the study of mathematics; but then, without help from any teacher, he mastered mathematics from its foundations.
-Most of his important researches were published in the Giornale de' Letterati d'Italia.

-Fagnano is best known for investigations on the length and division of arcs of certain curves, especially the lemniscate (cf. Lemniscate elliptic functions); this seems also to have been in his own estimation his most important work, since he had the figure of the lemniscate with the inscription "Multifariam divisa atque dimensa Deo veritatis gloria" engraved on the title-page of his Produzioni Matematiche, which he published in two volumes (Pesaro, 1750), and dedicated to Pope Benedict XIV.
+Trained as a philosopher and theologian, Fagnano taught himself mathematics after his college studies.
+He was chiefly interested in geometry and in the study of algebraic equations.
+Most of his important researches were published in the scientific journal Giornale de' Letterati d'Italia.Fagnano is best known for investigations on the length and division of arcs of certain curves, especially the lemniscate (cf. lemniscate elliptic functions); this seems also to have been in his own estimation his most important work, since he had the figure of the lemniscate with the inscription "Multifariam divisa atque dimensa Deo veritatis gloria" engraved on the title-page of his Produzioni Matematiche, which he published in two volumes (Pesaro, 1750), and dedicated to Pope Benedict XIV.
 The same figure and words "Deo veritatis gloria" also appear on his tomb.

 Failing to rectify the ellipse or hyperbola, Fagnano attempted to determine arcs whose difference is rectifiable.